 - Criterion No. 14 on education and training: 457 communes (98.3%) meet the Education and Training criteria; an increase of 1.8% compared to the end of 2020.
 Localities have paid attention to and focused on building new, repairing, and supplementing facilities and teaching equipment in schools in the direction of national standards, in order to meet the requirements of educational innovation, contributing to improving the quality of comprehensive education.
 Universal education at all levels in the province is inspected, evaluated, and recognized according to plan.
 In 2023, 100% of communes, wards, and towns of 27 districts, towns, and cities will achieve universal preschool education for 5-year-old children; universal primary education will reach level 3; universal lower secondary education will reach level 2; Illiteracy eradication reached level 2.
 The rate of junior high school graduates continuing to high school (general, supplementary, vocational) reached 90.34%.
 The rate of schools meeting national standards and standards in terms of facilities was 84.79%.
 However, socialization in investment in facilities and teaching equipment for educational institutions is still limited and not very effective.

 - Criterion No. 15 on health: 412 communes (86.6%) met the criteria on Health; down 7.8% compared to the end of 2020.
-Preventive medicine and primary health care for the people continue to receive attention; strengthening the prevention and control of COVID-19 and other diseases to prevent outbreaks and spread to the community.
+Preventive medicine and primary health care for the people continue to receive attention; strengthening the prevention and control of COVID-19 and other epidemics to prevent outbreaks and spread to the community.
 Medical facilities continue to improve quality, apply new techniques in medical examination, treatment, and health care for the people.
-People have easier access to basic health services, with quality, saving time and costs; deploying the health insurance examination and treatment model using electronic chip-embedded citizen identification cards and VNeID application; to date, 100% of commune, ward, and town health stations have performed health insurance examination and treatment.
+People have easier access to basic health services, with quality, saving time and costs; deploying the model of health insurance examination and treatment using electronic chip-embedded citizen identification cards and VNeID application; to date, 100% of commune, ward, and town health stations have performed health insurance examination and treatment.
 By December 31, 2023, the health insurance coverage rate in the whole province reached 91.95%.
 In addition to the achieved results, the quality of health services at the commune level has not met the requirements; facilities and equipment at commune health stations are still limited, some health stations still lack minimum equipment; human resources at health stations are still lacking, especially doctors, midwives, pharmacists, and traditional medicine practitioners.
 Most communes, wards, and towns do not have a medical staff in villages and hamlets, so the implementation of preventive medicine, health care, and population work in the community still faces many difficulties.

 - Criterion No. 16 on culture: 450 communes (96.8%) meet the cultural criteria; an increase of 2.9% compared to the end of 2020.
 Implementing Decision No. 696-QD/TU dated September 9, 2021 of the Provincial Party Committee approving the Program to improve cultural quality for the period 2021-2025; in the past time, cultural, physical training, sports, conservation, restoration and promotion of relic values have been focused on.
 The movement of the whole people uniting to build a cultural life associated with new rural construction, the movement to build communes meeting new rural cultural standards continues to be implemented; improving the quality of construction and recognition of the title of cultural families, cultural residential areas, associating new rural construction with preserving and promoting cultural heritage values, preserving good customs and practices, and typical cultures of ethnic groups and localities in the province.
 The proportion of the population participating in regular physical exercise, the number of families recognized as cultural families and cultural residential areas increased, traditional festivals were organized in accordance with regulations.
 The preservation and promotion of traditional cultural values were strongly developed, many folk art clubs, poetry clubs, Cheo, Tuong, folk songs, and folk dance clubs were formed to effectively maintain, enhance and enrich the cultural life of the people.